Solar rebate in SA

 Solar battery rebate in SA

-The battery storage rebate can deliver savings of around $3,100 for a 10 kWh battery and $4,185 for a 13.5 kWh unit.
+In addition to the Australian solar panel rebate, the federal government also provides a battery rebate.
+The battery storage rebate can deliver savings of around $2,516 for a 10 kWh battery and $3,367 for a 13.5 kWh unit.
+The rebate will decrease from January 1 2027.

-Example of rebate savings in SA
+Example of combined rebate savings in SA

+Buying a battery with solar panels, means that you can claim both federal rebates in the one purchase.
 The table below shows how both the solar panel and home battery rebates can reduce the installation cost of a hybrid system:

 | $ | 8kW solar panels | 13.5 kWh battery (generic) | Total system |